EvgeniiDolzhenko/cypress-conduit-api/README.md

     >"cy:run": "cypress run --browser chrome",

-Feel free to use my creaditional in `cypress.env.json` Testing site : https://conduit.bondaracademy.com/
+The test suite is built for testing a single user, credentials are in `cypress.env.json` Testing site : https://conduit.bondaracademy.com/

 Video by Gleb Bahmutov about refactoring this test suite: